Undergraduate Admissions

 Admission of International Students

 International students are considered for admission on the same basis as other candidates and must provide the same information required of all other applicants.
-All non-US citizens and non-permanent resident students for whom English is not their first language must submit test scores to demonstrate their English proficiency.
-We will accept the TOEFL or IELTS.
-Our TOEFL code is C182.
+All non-U.S. citizens and non-permanent resident students for whom English is not their first language must submit test scores to demonstrate their English proficiency.
+We accept TOEFL (our code is C182), IELTS, Duolingo, Cambridge English C1 Advanced, and Cambridge C2 Proficiency.
+Strong applicants typically score the following, though please note that these are not minimums and testing is always one factor among many, and never the sole or dominant reason we make our decisions:

 We do not waive this proficiency requirement based on grades in English courses or SAT/ACT scores.
 However, we may waive this requirement if you meet one of the following conditions by the time you would enroll at Carolina: